 - Dewey in School of Rock started out like this, despite being only a substitute teacher.

-- Mr. Turkentine in Willy Wonka And The Chocolate Factory, even though his appearance was short, seems to fall into this, what with his having no qualms about letting his students handle dangerous chemicals, or dismissing class so he can go buy Wonka Bars.
+- Mr. Turkentine in Willy Wonka and the Chocolate Factory, featured in a few scenes in the first half, seems to fall into this, what with his having no qualms about letting his students handle dangerous chemicals or dismissing class so he can go buy Wonka Bars.

 "I've decided to switch our Friday schedule to Monday, so the test we've taken on Friday over what we've learned during the week will now take place on Monday before we've learned it.
 But since today is Tuesday, it doesn't matter in the slightest."